Preparing for Surgery

 will probably be told not to eat or drink anything after

 midnight on the night before your surgery.
-This will
+In general,

-reduce the risk of vomiting while you are under general
+This will reduce the risk of vomiting while you are

-over your knee bandage when you leave the hospital.
+your hip bandage when you leave the hospital.

 it easy.
 Keeping a good frame of mind can help ease